Appendix B: Illustrative Examples

 Mike and Jenny

 Mike and Jenny have been dating since high school.
 Mike is now 19 and a student at Michigan Tech.
 Jenny is 16 and is still a student in high school out of state.
 Jenny and Mike stay in touch by emailing, texting, and video chatting online.
-They both post messages and pictures to each other's Facebook and snapchat accounts.
-Jenny's little brother Billy walked by Jenny's room and saw a snapchat message from Mike on Jenny's phone.
+They both post messages and pictures to each other's Facebook and Snapchat accounts.
+Jenny's little brother Billy walked by Jenny's room and saw a Snapchat message from Mike on Jenny's phone.
 Billy saw partially nude pictures of his sister, and he told his parents.
 Jenny's parents contacted their local police and prosecuted Mike for sexual exploitation of a minor because Mike had partially nude pictures of Jenny, who is still a minor.
 Did Mike violate the Michigan Tech sexual and relationship misconduct policy?
-Yes, Mike has committed sexual exploitation, which is prohibited by the Michigan Tech’s sexual and/or relationship misconduct policy.
-Jenny is a minor and cannot give effective consent to posting sexually explicit photographs on the internet.
+Mike most likely has committed sexual exploitation, which is prohibited by the Michigan Tech’s sexual and/or relationship misconduct policy.
+Jenny is a minor and cannot give consent to posting sexually explicit photographs on the internet.
 Mike may also still face prosecution in Jenny's local jurisdiction for sexual exploitation and/or statutory rape as well, depending on the laws of the local jurisdiction.

 Erin and Leif